PatientSamurai/InstantRunoffBot/README.md

 - "start:dev": Starts TS Node with inspector against source.
 - "build:watch": Runs Nodemon to call build:dev and watch source for changes.
 - "start:watch": Runs Nodemon to call start:dev and watch source for changes.

+## Documentation
+The vast bulk of the interesting bot things are handled by the Discord.js package.
+Documentation on Discord.js can be found [here](https://discordjs.guide).

+## Contribution
+If you have issues or pull requests you would like me to consider, feel free to open them and I will do my best to handle them.